gusseppe/pymach/README.rst

 pymach
 ===============================

-Pymach is a tool to accelerate the development of models based on Machine Learning, looking for the best model for your data.
+Pymach is a tool to accelerate the development of models based on Machine Learning, check if there are patterns to exploit on a dataset.
 It aims to develop a first roadmap that gives an idea of the problem we are dealing with.
 The following pictures best explain the concept behind pymach.

 Installation